The Murder at the Vicarage: Adaptations to other media

-The Murder at the Vicarage (1949 play)
+Murder at the Vicarage (1949 play)

-The story was adapted into a play by Moie Charles and Barbara Toy in 1949 and opened at the Playhouse Theatre on 16 December 1949.
-Miss Marple was played by Barbara Mullen.
+The story was adapted into a play by Moie Charles and Barbara Toy in 1949, which opened at the Playhouse Theatre on 16 December 1949.
+Miss Marple was played by Barbara Mullen, who at the time was only 35 years of age.

 Television adaptations

 British adaptations

 The BBC adapted the book into a film which was first broadcast on 25 December 1986, with Joan Hickson as Miss Marple, Paul Eddington as the vicar, and Polly Adams as Anne Protheroe.
-The adaptation was generally very close to the original novel with four major exceptions: the trap which exposes the killer is changed to involve another murder attempt, the characters of Dennis, Dr Stone, and Gladys Cram were deleted, Bill Archer is present in the kitchen while the murder takes place, and Anne commits suicide out of remorse instead of being tried.
+Occasionally the actors' breath can be seen, indicating the season in which filming took place.
+The adaptation was generally very close to the original novel with four major exceptions: the trap which exposes the killer is changed to involve another murder attempt; the characters of Dennis, Dr Stone and Gladys Cram are deleted; Bill Archer is present in the kitchen while the murder takes place; and Anne, out of remorse, kills herself rather than being tried.

-It was presented again in the ITV series Agatha Christie's Marple by Granada Television in 2004 with Geraldine McEwan as Miss Marple, Tim McInnerny as the vicar, Derek Jacobi as Colonel Protheroe, and Janet McTeer as Anne.
-This version eliminates the characters of Dr Stone and Gladys Cram, replacing them with the elderly French Professor Dufosse and his granddaughter Hélène.
-Other changes include the elimination of Miss Weatherby, the changing of Mrs Price-Ridley's first name from Martha to Marjorie, the renaming of Bill Archer to Frank Tarrent, changing the false gun shot to a shot by a double-barrelled shotgun and the addition of a plotline in which the Colonel stole 10,000 francs from the French Resistance, which led to the death of an agent.
+It was presented again in 2004 by Granada Television in the ITV series Agatha Christie's Marple with Geraldine McEwan as Miss Marple, Tim McInnerny as the vicar, Derek Jacobi as Colonel Protheroe, and Janet McTeer as Anne.
+This version eliminates the characters of Dr Stone and Gladys Cram, replacing them with the elderly French professor Dufosse and his granddaughter Hélène.
+Mrs. Lestrange is renamed Mrs. Lester and is neither ill nor reclusive.
+Other changes include the elimination of Miss Weatherby, the changing of Mrs Price-Ridley's first name from Martha to Marjorie, the renaming of Bill Archer to Frank Tarrent, the change of the false gunshot to a shot with a double-barrelled shotgun, and the addition of a plotline in which the Colonel had stolen 10,000 francs from the French Resistance, which led to the death of an agent.
 Two major departures from the book are the portrayal of Miss Marple as Anne's close friend and the addition of a series of flashbacks to December 1915, when a younger Miss Marple (played by Julie Cox) was engaged in a love affair with a married soldier.

-In both versions, the vicar's role is reduced and he does not participate in the investigation since his presence as the narrator was unnecessary in a filmed version.
+In both versions the vicar's role is reduced and he does not participate in the investigation, since his presence as narrator is unnecessary in a filmed version.